Neonatal Intensive Care Unit (NICU)

 - Please keep hot drinks away from your baby.

-- Switch off all mobile phones as they may interfere with equipment.
+- Switch off all mobile phones at the cotside as they may interfere with equipment.

 - Babies’ brothers and sisters are welcome and can use our playroom but please don’t leave them unattended and please clear away the toys afterwards.